How Long Will I Love You?

 "How Long Will I Love You?" is a song by folk rock band the Waterboys from their fifth studio album, Room to Roam (1990).
 Written by Mike Scott, it was released as the album's lead single.
 The song was subsequently covered by English singer Ellie Goulding and released as the second single from her album Halcyon Days (2013).
 Goulding's version is included on the soundtrack to the 2013 film About Time, which also features a different cover by Jon Boden, Sam Sweeney and Ben Coleman.

+The Waterboys' version is immediately followed by She's All That I Need, a short song which has not been included separately on the tracklist of Room to Roam.

 Release

 "How Long Will I Love You?" was given a single release in Ireland and certain European countries, but not the UK or US.
 A special sleeve was designed for the single's release in Ireland.
 The B-side, "Come Live with Me", is a cover of the Felice and Boudleaux Bryant-penned song.
 The Waterboys recorded the song after Anthony Thistlethwaite attended a Ray Charles concert and fell in love with the song.
 It was recorded during the sessions for Fisherman's Blues, but it was not released at the time.
 After appearing on a UK bootleg, it received its first official release on the "How Long Will I Love You?" single.